Do you find yourself starting family history projects that you never actually complete?

 Would you like to know every time I upload a new video?
 Then please subscribe to my channel and click the notification bell.

-Links I mention in this episode:
+Links I mention in this episode to help you plan family history projects:

 - Family History Project Plan Roadmap